Legrandin/pycryptodome/Doc/src/cipher/blowfish.rst

 Blowfish is deemed secure and it is fast.
 However, its keys should be chosen to be big enough to withstand a brute force attack (e.g. at least 16 bytes).

-**Use AES, not Blowfish.
-This module is provided only for legacy purposes.**

 As an example, encryption can be done as follows::